kevinanielsen/AAU/1. Semester/DTG/Block 1 - Logic, Sets and Relations/Logic.md

 The symbol $\equiv$ is not a logical connective, and $p \equiv q$ is not a compound proposition but rather the statement that "$p \leftrightarrow q$ is a tautology".
 ### 1.2.2 De Morgan Laws
 There are two De Morgan laws.
-These laws are important as they tell us how to negate conjuctions and disjunctions.
+These laws are important as they tell us how to negate conjunctions and disjunctions.

 #### 1.2.2.1 The First Law
 This law tells us how to negate a disjunction by taking the conjunction of the negations of the component propositions.